Introduction

 It's the look of someone who got everything they asked for, and somehow feels worse than when they started.

-"Doctor, I'm losing weight.
-The shot is working.
+"Doctor, the shot is working.
+The weight is coming off.
 But I'm exhausted all the time.
-I sleep eight hours and wake up feeling like I haven't slept at all."
+I'm sleeping a full eight hours and waking up like I haven't slept at all."

-"I sit at my desk at 2 PM and my brain just… stops.
+"I sit down at my desk after lunch and my brain just… stops.
 I can't focus.
 I can't think straight."

 Here's the first thing I tell every patient who comes in with this complaint: